by Bob Burridge ©2020 (update of 2016 article)

-In the United States by God’s providence we have the awesome privilege and responsibility of electing our leaders.
-Since there are no perfect or sinless people, there can never be perfect or sinless candidates.
-To choose responsibly, we need to know what biblical principles should guide our decisions.
+By God’s providence we in the United States have the awesome privilege and responsibility of electing our leaders.
+Since there are no perfect or sinless people to vote for, there can never be perfect or sinless candidates.
+To choose responsibly we need to know what biblical principles should guide our decisions.

 We live in a dangerous time.
-Basic principles originally drawn from Scripture are basically abandoned in the 21st Century.
-There are foreign and idealogical enemies who want to destroy us – kill us.
-There are those in our own country who want to totally ban public mentions of God.
-They want to kill unborn babies, redefine marriage, redefine the whole concept of gender, and have the central government take over the medical profession, education, and businesses.
+Many fundamental principles originally drawn from Scripture are basically abandoned in the 21st Century.
+There are foreign and idealogical enemies who want to control us.
+Where that’s not possible some would like to destroy us.
+There are those in our own country who want to totally eliminate any public mentions of God.
+They want to promote the killing of unborn babies, redefine marriage, redefine the whole concept of gender, and have the central government take over the medical profession, education, and businesses.
 If we as Christians ignore our responsibilities to promote God’s glory and ways, if we fail to heed the warnings, we should not expect to survive as a free nation.

 Ezekiel 33: 6, “But if the watchman sees the sword coming and does not blow the trumpet, and the people are not warned, and the sword comes and takes any person from among them, he is taken away in his iniquity; but his blood I will require at the watchman’s hand.”
 (NKJV)